-Here are a few good fables to use:
+Here are a few classic fables to try in your classroom:

 - The Lion and the Mouse